tibinjohn193-blip/procentric-cyber-bank/README.md

 2. Click "Open Account Online" to register your student profile, then log in.
 3. Click on the "View Lab Challenges" button to see the 9 cybersecurity tasks.

-💡 Special Hint for Challenge 9:
-The flag is hidden!
-To capture flag 9, you must guess predictable developer endpoints (such as staging routing targets) directly inside your web browser's URL address bar while authenticated.